Campus Safety has a new home!

 Welcome!

-The Campus Safety team is comprised of the Director, Captain/Assistant Director, Lieutenant, five sergeants, three corporals, and 20 patrol officers.
-Our outstanding staff includes our Administrative Assistant, Emergency Services Manager, Clery Coordinator, Dispatch Supervisor and seven dispatchers, and Student Workers.
-Each and every one of these professionals is committed to your safety.
+The Campus Safety team comprises the AVP and Director of Campus Safety & Emergency Services, Captain/Assistant Director, Lieutenant, six sergeants, six corporals, and 15 patrol officers.
+Our outstanding staff includes our Administrative Assistant, Clery Coordinator, and ten dispatchers.
+Every one of these professionals is committed to your safety.

 (To see our organizational chart, click here).